-Lee Dong Wook: New Facts Revealed About ‘Goblin’s Grim Reaper In Recent Interview
+Lee Dong Wook: New Facts Revealed About ‘Goblin’s’ Grim Reaper In Recent Interview

 He Enjoys Doing “Nothing” In His Free Time

 During the interview, Lee Dong Wook admitted that he doesn’t really do much when he isn’t working.
-He also doesn’t have much by way of hobbies.
+He also doesn’t have much in the way of hobbies.

 “My real hobby is to do nothing, but… watching movies by myself, listening to music… that’s it,” he said.

 He also admitted to enjoying playing games on his phone, sleeping, and eating snacks during his free time.

 lee dongwook pic.twitter.com/jafgsho3JD